cadia-lvl/kaldi-speaker-diarization/README.md

 | Ruvdi           |       94.74%            |     28.63%      |
 ---------------------------------------------------------------

-## Recipe dihard_2018 - v2/

-This incomplete recipe is based on the dihard_2018 v1 recipe but only uses the voxceleb1 dataset.
-This uses ivectors, UBM, PLDA.

 ## Recipe callhome_diarizationv2 - v3/

 This is the callhome_diarizationv2 recipe using the pretrained models on kaldi-asr.org.
 This is very similar to the v1 recipe but has much better results for separating voices from other signals.